• Home

 January 22, 2026 Jordan Ruimy

-The Oscar nominations were announced this morning.
+The nominations for the 97th Academy Awards were announced this morning.

 Ryan Coogler’s “Sinners” defied all expectations and earned a whopping 16 nominations — an Oscar record.
 Can it win Best Picture?
 It’ll have to get past the current frontrunner, “One Battle After Another,” which nabbed 13 nominations this morning.
 Meanwhile, “Marty Supreme” and “Frankenstein” picked up nine, and “Hamnet” came in with eight.